dkopi/clipcap-evolved/blogpost.md

 #### Using FLAN-T5 as the LM
 ![CLIP-VIT/32 + MLP + FLAN-T5](images/Flant5_1.png)

-Here, we chose to examine only the approach using an MLP mapper, given that the transformer from ClipCap inherently serves as an encoder.
-Introducing a transformer mapper into an already existing encoder-decoder architecture would be redundant and potentially unnecessary.

 #### Using FLAN-T5 Decoder Only

 Another approach in our exploration involves utilising only the decoder component of the FLAN-T5 model.
 In this variant, we decided to bypass the encoder and feed the inputs from the previous components directly to the pre-trained cross attention layers of the decoder.
 We tested this variant with the two mappers: MLP and Transformer.